lightstep/lightstep-tracer-common/client.md

 the library used for encoding span data in the report builder and transporter.

-### User-defined transport
+### Factorization

-The goal of user-defined transport is to provide alternative implementations for the Span Recorder and Transporter components, while still relying on the pure tracing component and a report builder.
+The goal of user-defined transport is to provide alternative implementations for the Span Recorder and Transporter components, while still relying on the Pure Tracing component and a Report Builder.

 This factorization already exists in some of the libraries, for example a `Recorder` in